 A teen who becomes anxious, withdrawn, or upset after calls or texts from their partner.

-Being pressured to send photos or engage in sexual activity — this is abuse and may be illegal regardless of age.
+Being pressured to send photos or engage in sexual activity, this is abuse and may be illegal regardless of age.

-Put-downs, name-calling, or public humiliation from a partner — especially online or in front of peers.
+Put-downs, name-calling, or public humiliation from a partner, especially online or in front of peers.

-This powerful 40-hour curriculum provides deep insight into domestic violence, victim impact, and the path toward healing — designed for incarcerated individuals, survivors, families, advocates, and facilitators.
+This powerful 40-hour curriculum provides deep insight into domestic violence, victim impact, and the path toward healing, designed for incarcerated individuals, survivors, families, advocates, and facilitators.

 Self-paced online training for advocates and facilitators who want to carry the mission forward.

-Enroll TodayFoundational training in DV awareness, victim support, and trauma-informed practices.
+Foundational training in DV awareness, victim support, and trauma-informed practices for community advocates and educators.

-Feeling confused about why you miss someone who hurt you is not weakness — it's a trauma response.
+Feeling confused about why you miss someone who hurt you is not weakness, it's a trauma response.
 These bonds take time and support to understand and heal from.

 Abuse doesn't always stop when you leave.
 Abusers often escalate through harassment, legal systems, finances, or your children.
 It's real, recognized, and not your fault.